.

 #9 A Camera

 If you're recording an audio-only podcast, a camera is not required, but with an increasing popularity of video podcasts, we suggest you jump on the trend.
-If you're recording video, you can use a webcam, a dedicated DSLR or even your your phone.
-It all depends on your budget and your needs, but we do reccommend using a camera that can at least capture 1080p HD quality.
+If you're recording video, you can use a webcam, a dedicated DSLR or even your phone.
+It all depends on your budget and your needs, but we do recommend using a camera that can at least capture 1080p HD quality.

 Some great options are: